 About Our Testing Process

-As we’ve experienced firsthand countless times in the outdoors, wind can be relentless and unpredictable, making windbreakers a no-brainer for us to always have in our packs.
+As we’ve experienced firsthand countless times in the outdoors, wind can be relentless and unpredictable, making a windbreaker jacket a no-brainer for us to always have in our packs.
 Of course, the primary consideration in testing these pieces is their propensity for sealing out gusts, but we try to weigh that with other important considerations like breathability and durability.
 Fit will largely come down to personal preference and your intended use(s), but we pay close attention to the silhouette of each jacket as well as any features for dialing in the hem and/or hood.
 Finally, weight, packability, and features vary between models and will depend on how you prioritize convenience and storage versus keeping weight to a minimum.
 As with our other outdoor guides, we’ll be sure to keep this list up-to-date as we continue testing and reviewing new and noteworthy designs.

 Windbreaker (wearing Outdoor Research Shadow WInd Hoodie on dry glacier in Patagonia)